-&lt;sup>4We did not scrape webpages but rather downloaded the information by targeted server quieries.
+&lt;sup>4We did not scrape webpages but rather downloaded the information by targeted server queries.
 Hence, the information we are able to obtain is limited.

-513.0 for Macy's and Payless, respectively.
+Table 1 presents summary information on the assortments of 649 Macy's locations and 3,141 Payless' locations.
+In September 2014, we observe 13,914 different styles available at Macys.com, of which about 42% are online exclusives.
+At Payless.com, we observe 1,430 distinct styles, with about 19% being online exclusives.
+Average in-store assortment sizes are 871.7 and 513.0 for Macy's and Payless, respectively.
 There is a much greater variance in Macy's store sizes.
 Unsurprisingly, we find that the stores with larger assortments tend to be located around larger population centers.